aspose-html/Aspose.HTML-Documentation/content/net/converting-between-formats/svg-converter/_index.md

     Converter.ConvertSVG(document, options, outputPath);
 {{< /highlight >}}

 In the example, the [SVGDocument(`address`)](https://apireference.aspose.com/html/net/aspose.html.dom.svg/svgdocument/constructors/10) constructor initializes an SVG document from the file.
 The ImageSaveOptions() constructor creates a new [ImageSaveOptions](https://apireference.aspose.com/html/net/aspose.html.saving/imagesaveoptions) object with PNG ImageFormat,  SmoothingMode and BackgroundColor properties.
 By default, the Format property is PNG.
-Then, the [ConvertSVG()](https://apireference.aspose.com/html/net/aspose.html.converters.converter/convertsvg/methods/3) method takes SVGDocument,  ImageSaveOptionss, and output path and performs SVG to PNG conversion.
+Then, the [ConvertSVG()](https://apireference.aspose.com/html/net/aspose.html.converters.converter/convertsvg/methods/3) method takes SVGDocument,  ImageSaveOptions, and output path and performs SVG to PNG conversion.

 {{% alert color="primary" %}}
 Aspose.HTML offers free online [**SVG Converters**](https://products.aspose.app/svg/en/conversion) for converting SVG files to a variety of popular formats.
 You can easily convert  [SVG to PDF](https://products.aspose.app/svg/en/conversion/svg-to-pdf), SVG to XPS, [SVG to JPG](https://products.aspose.app/svg/en/conversion/svg-to-jpg), [SVG to PNG](https://products.aspose.app/svg/en/conversion/svg-to-png), SVG to BMP, SVG to TIFF, or SVG to GIF.
 Just select the file, choose the format to convert, and you're done.
 It's fast and completely free!